NullArray/RootHelper/README.md

 ## Update

+`Auto-Root-Exploit` Is now available through RootHelper.
+The author of which is accredited below.

 `SBD` or Static Binary Deployer has been added to the tools available for download with RootHelper.

 `BashArk`; a post-exploitation tool.
 Is now available for download with RootHelper.
 The author of this tool is accredited for their work under the 'Acknowledgements' header a little further down in this README.md.